-- Come on suddenly and leave just as swiftly
+- Come on suddenly and leave just as swiftly.

-- Last all day, every day for as long as it occurs
+- Last all day, every day for as long as it occurs.

-- Occur in the morning after a good night's sleep
+- Occur in the morning after a good night's sleep.

-- Become worse throughout the day
+- Become worse throughout the day.

-- Be exacerbated by heat and humidity
+- Be exacerbated by heat and humidity.

-- Disrupt daily tasks and activities
+- Disrupt daily tasks and activities.

-Our bodies also “short-circuit” in small muscle groups due to damage following repetitive movements.
+Our bodies also short-circuit in small muscle groups due to damage following repetitive movements.
 As I write this my fingers are slipping on the keys as the muscle groups in my hands become fatigued.
 I often have to rest during writing for this reason but this aids the whole process so isn’t such a bad thing.
 It can get annoying at work when I have a report writing deadline though!

 This isn’t caused by the disease process but by other related factors, such as:

-- Sleep disturbance
+- Sleep disturbance.

-- Walking difficulties
+- Walking difficulties.

-- Local environment
+- Local environment.

-As we know, MS affects everyone differently so no two people will experience fatigue in the same way, but we need to ensure we have the best energy levels available and use it in the most efficient way.
+As we know, MS affects everyone differently, so no two people will experience fatigue in the same way, but we need to ensure we have the best energy levels available and use it in the most efficient way.

-- Recent studies have shown aspirin to be helpful in many MS patients who frequently suffer from lassitude, but discuss this option with your doctor first.
+Recent studies have shown aspirin to be helpful in many MS patients who frequently suffer from lassitude, but discuss this option with your doctor first.
 Physical therapy and exercise can also help reduce fatigue, but be careful not to overdo it.

 If you find your lassitude is worsened by heat, try wearing a cooling vest and staying in air-conditioned areas.
-Also, conserve your energy you when you do have it; don't over-exert yourself on unnecessary activities.
+Also, conserve your energy you when you do have it; don't over exert yourself on unnecessary activities.
 Take note of the times you seem to have more energy and plan your activities around those times.
 Be sure to allow yourself time to rest or nap during down time, especially after activities.
 Be sure to deal with stress and get enough sleep.

 If at-home methods don't help improve your lassitude symptoms, talk with your physician about alternative solutions that may work for you.
 Discuss the medications you are on and their side effects – you may be able to switch to something that doesn't worsen your fatigue.

-It's also helpful to use the energy you do have efficiently, by:
+It's also helpful to use the energy you do have efficiently by:

-- Pacing activity
+- Pacing activities.

-For me, it’s all about lifestyle changes like eating well and resting a lot to avoid over exhaustion, but I’ve also had to learn to delegate and prioritize, which can be hard.
-I don’t make plans to go out after a busy day at work, for example, as I know it’ll be too much and I’ll suffer the following day.
+For me, it is all about lifestyle changes, like eating well and resting a lot to avoid over exhaustion, but I have also had to learn to delegate and prioritize, which can be hard.
+I don’t make plans to go out after a busy day at work, as I know it will be too much and I will suffer the following day.
 I also delegate jobs and don’t allow myself to get upset about it.
 I take help when it is offered, too.